Black Hole States in Quantum Spin Chains: The Black Hole State

 In a more refined holographic picture particles are replaced by strings, which in turn admit an effective spin-chain description.
 The key advantage of the latter is manifest integrability \cite{Minahan:2002ve}.
 The one-point functions (in other setups where they arise) map to overlaps of the spin-chain boundary states and can be efficiently studied by integrability methods \cite{deLeeuw:2015hxa,Buhl-Mortensen:2015gfd} (see \cite{Kristjansen:2024dnm,Linardopoulos:2025ypq} for a review).
 Since black holes are chaotic systems, we expect the integrability to be broken in the thermal ensemble, and we will later confirm this expectation.

-The resulting boundary state nonetheless exhibits remarkable features which we believe are of interest in their own right.
-Our ultimate goal is to study boundary states that arise in AdS/CFT, but this requires extra formalism while succinct features of the states at hand can be illustrated in a simpler setting.
-To this end we begin with the spin-1/2 Heisenberg model:
+The resulting boundary state nonetheless exhibits remarkable features which we believe are of interest on their own.
+Our ultimate goal is to study boundary states that arise in AdS/CFT, but this requires extra formalism while succinct features can be illustrated in a simpler setting of a spin-1/2 Heisenberg model:

-We will construct what we call {\it the black-hole states} in this model using simple plausibility arguments.
-We show later that their direct counterparts govern thermal one-point functions in AdS/CFT.
+We will construct what we call {\it the black-hole states} in this model using simple plausibility arguments and later show that their direct counterparts govern thermal one-point functions in AdS/CFT.
 Other approaches to defining black hole states based on discrete models and thermal correlation functions can be found in~\cite{Janik:2025zji}, where the black hole emerges from the 2D Ising model, and in~\cite{Basteiro:2022zur,Basteiro:2024crz,Dey:2024jno} where it occurs through a discretization of hyperbolic space.

+Since the spin chain of AdS/CFT is integrable, we mostly concentrate on the integrable case without the next-to-nearest interactions.
+Non-zero $\lambda $ breaks integrability making the model fully chaotic for $\lambda \gtrsim 0.5$.
+We will use this to see how much thermalization of the balck-hole state depends on the chaotic nature of the Hamiltonian.

 The black-hole state should be a spin singlet (black holes have no hair) and it should be sufficiently generic to reflect black hole's chaotic nature.
 In order to systematically enumerate singlets we invoke well-known results from the quantum-mechanical theory of valence, originally due to Rumer \cite{rumer1932theorie,weyl1932valenztheorie}.